truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 The **pbkdf2iters** is the number of password-based key derivation function 2 ([PBKDF2](https://tools.ietf.org/html/rfc2898#appendix-A.2)) iterations to use for reducing vulnerability to brute-force attacks.
 Users must enter a number greater than *100000*.

 ## Unlocking a Replicated Encrypted Dataset or Zvol Without a Passphrase
-TrueNAS SCALE users should either replicate the dataset/Zvol without properties to disable encryption at the remote end or construct a special JSON manifest to unlock each child dataset/zvol with a unique key.
+TrueNAS users should either replicate the dataset/Zvol without properties to disable encryption at the remote end or construct a special JSON manifest to unlock each child dataset/zvol with a unique key.

 {{< include file="/static/includes/ReplicatedEncryptedUnlock.md" >}}